Sadegh Khalkhali: Biography

 Khalkhali later investigated and ordered the execution of many activists for federalism in Kurdistan and Turkmen Sahra.
 At the height of its activity, Khalkhali's revolutionary court sentenced to death "up to 60 Kurds a day."
 Following that, in August 1980 he was asked by President Banisadr to take charge of trying and sentencing drug dealers, and sentenced hundreds to death.
 One of the complaints of the revolution's leader and Khalkhali's superior, the Ayatollah Khomeini against the regime they had overthrown was that the Shah's far more limited number of executions of drug traffickers had been "inhuman."

+Sadegh Khalkhali, as the Sharia judge of the Islamic Revolutionary Courts, in his office at the Qasr Prison.

 In December 1980 his influence waned when he was forced to resign from the revolutionary courts because of his failure to account for $14 million seized through drug raids, confiscations, and fines, although some believe this was as much the doing of President Bani-Sadr and the powerful head of the Islamic Republic Party Ayatollah Mohammad Beheshti "working behind the scenes" to remove a source of bad publicity for the revolution, as a matter of outright corruption.

+In the protests of 20 June 1981 Iranian protests, Khalkhali declared that the judiciary was obligated to execute a minimum of fifty agitators daily.

 In an interview, Khalkhali personally confirmed ordering more than 100 executions, although many sources believe that by the time of his death he had sent 8,000 men and women to their deaths.
 In some cases he was the executioner, where he executed his victims using machine guns.
 In an interview with the French newspaper Le Figaro he is quoted as saying, "If my victims were to come back on earth, I would execute them again, without exceptions."

-Khalkhali was elected as representative for Qom in Islamic Consultative Assembly for two terms, serving for "more than a decade."
+In 1990, Khalkhali was elected as representative for Qom in Islamic Consultative Assembly for two terms, serving for "more than a decade."
 In 1992, however, he was one of 39 incumbents from the Third Majles and 1000 or so candidates rejected that winter and spring by the Council of Guardians, which vets candidates.
-The reason given was a failure to show a "practical commitment to Islam and to the Islamic government," but it was thought by some to be a purge of radical critics of the conservatives in power.
+The reason given was a failure to show a "practical commitment to Islam and to the Islamic government," but it was thought by some to be a purge of radical critics of the clerics in power, as Khalkhali had become embittered with current leadership.

-Khalkhali sided with reformists after the election of President Mohammad Khatami in 1997, although he was never really accepted by the movement.
+In 1997, after the election of President Mohammad Khatami, Khalkhali tried to side with reformists, although he was never really accepted by the movement.